kartikG-86/Event_assignment/README.md

 The Event Finder API is a Flask-based web service designed to help users find events based on their location and specified date.
 This API provides two endpoints: /add_event for adding new events and /events/find for finding events based on user-provided latitude, longitude, and date.

 ## Features
-### Add Event: Allows users to add new events to the system by providing event details such as name, city, date, and time.
+**Add Event**: Allows users to add new events to the system by providing event details such as name, city, date, and time.
 The /add_event endpoint accepts GET requests for adding events.

-### Find Events: Enables users to search for events happening within the next 14 days based on their location and specified date.
+**Find Events**: Enables users to search for events happening within the next 14 days based on their location and specified date.
 The /events/find endpoint accepts GET requests for finding events.

 ## Installation
 1. Clone the repository to your local machine: